China Aug aluminum output falls for 4th month as supply cuts mount - Up News Info

 China’s output of 10 nonferrous metals – including copper, aluminum, lead, zinc and nickel – was 5.3 million tonnes in August, the statistics bureau said, its lowest monthly total in a year.
 That was down 1.3% from 5.367 million tonnes in July but up 0.4% year-on-year.

 The other metals in this group are tin, antimony, mercury, magnesium and titanium.
-(Reporting by Emily Chow and Tom Daly; Editing by Richard Pullin and Tom Hogue)
+(Reporting by Emily Chow, Tom Daly and Shivani Singh; Editing by Richard Pullin and Tom Hogue)